CS222-UIUC/course-project-group-78/README.md

 3. Users can play beatmaps

-4. Users can save beatmaps

-5. Users can export beatmap files

-6. Users can view saved beatmaps

 ### Components

 We decided to split our project into frontend and backend segments to increase the organization and modifiability of our code.